jessicacannarozzo/DOM-Explorer/README.md

 ## Build Webpack File
 A webpack JS file needs to be built in order to run node modules in the browser extension. <br>
 `$ npm run build`

+## Operation Instructions
+1. Run `npm install`
+2. Run `npm run build`
+3. Add the source folder to chrome://extensions in Chrome
+4. Navigate to a bookmarked webpage
+5. Press the "DIFF" button inside the extension's pop-up
+6. Manually change an element on the webpage or wait until you notice a change in your bookmarked website
+7. Press the "DIFF" button again
+8. View the client-side changes